Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Bermagui has 103 active public transport stops, all of which are bus stops.
-These stops are served by 12 different routes that together facilitate 196 weekly passenger trips.
-The average distance from residents' homes to the nearest transport stop is 144 meters, indicating excellent accessibility.
-In this predominantly residential area, most commuting is outward-bound, with cars being the primary mode of transport (86%).
-Walking and cycling account for 10% and 2% respectively.
-On average, there are 1.3 vehicles per dwelling, which is below the regional average.
+These stops are served by 12 different routes that collectively facilitate 196 weekly passenger trips.
+The average distance from a resident's location to the nearest transport stop is 144 meters, indicating excellent accessibility.
+As a primarily residential area, most residents commute outward.
+Cars are the dominant mode of transportation, used by 86% of residents, while walking and cycling account for 10% and 2%, respectively.
+On average, there are 1.3 vehicles per dwelling in Bermagui, which is below the regional average.

 According to the 2021 Census, 17.9% of residents work from home, a figure that may be influenced by COVID-19 conditions.
 The service frequency averages 28 trips per day across all routes, equating to approximately one weekly trip per individual stop.
-A map accompanies this data, showing the 100 nearest stops to the location's centrepoint.
+A map accompanies this analysis, displaying the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport